CMB Hemispherical Power Asymmetry from Early Phase of Inflation: Linking Correlations with HPA

 This equation has been derived in \cite{Pranati_K_Rath_2013} using the dipole modulation model decomposing the two-point correlation function of the spherical harmonic coefficients $\langle a_{\ell m} a^*_{\ell' m'} \rangle$ into an isotropic term

 and a dipole-induced modulation term

 where

 For concreteness, we fix A=0.072, consistent with earlier measurements \cite{2014,Hoftuft_2009,refId1}, and postpone a tailored inference using Planck PR4 \texttt{Commander} data to future work.
 Here, we adopt the well-established idea that perturbations generated during the early inflationary phase may re-enter the horizon during the matter- or radiation-dominated phases \cite{Das_2021}.
 These modes may have crossed the horizon very early during inflation.
 This justifies the approximation $p = Ha_I$.
-It is expected that anisotropies and inhomogeneities in the Universe will disappear very early during the inflationary phase of expansion.
-It has been explicitly demonstrated for a wide class of Bianchi models that anisotropies and inhomogeneities in the Universe may vanish very early during the inflationary phase of expansion \cite{PhysRevD.28.2118}.
+As explained earlier, it is expected that anisotropies and inhomogeneities in the Universe will disappear very early during the inflationary phase of expansion \cite{Wald_Robert_1983}.